YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FCNSVNEXPECTED, Function or special variable expected in this context

-Compile Time Error: This indicates that GT.M encountered a dollar sign in an expression that was not followed by a valid function or special variable name.
+Compile Time Error: This indicates that YottaDB encountered a dollar sign in an expression that was not followed by a valid function or special variable name.

 Action: Look for misspelled function and special variable names or a missing $ in an extrinsic.